Before I show you the 20-year annualized returns by asset class between 1999 – 2018, I want you to guess the following four things:

 If you can guess two out of the four correctly, I'll give you a gold star and might even take your child's SAT or ACT exam for you.

 If you only get one out of four right, you need to go run five miles immediately.
-If you get zero right, then you need to run five miles, do 100 sit-ups, and 100 push-ups.
+Zero right, then you need to run five miles, do 100 sit-ups, and 100 push-ups.

 There's no way any of you are getting four out of four right.

 Asset managers like J.P.
-Morgan are the reason why digital wealth advisors like Wealthfront were created during the last financial crisis.
-People wanted to pay lower fees (0.25% by WF) and weren’t satisfied with active management results.
+Morgan are the reason why digital wealth advisors like Empower were created during the last financial crisis.
+People wanted to pay lower fees and weren't satisfied with active management results.

 The S&P 500 only returned 5.6% a year between 1999 – 2018.
 I think most of you would have guessed a higher return.
 On a relative basis, Bonds, at 4.5%, doesn't seem too shabby given the lower volatility and risk.